 Remember that toasting the chili flakes will also increase their spiciness.

 Next, add the chopped fresh tomatoes to the pan.
 DO NOT substitute with canned chopped tomatoes!
-I usually roughly chop the tomatoes to separate the sides from the core and chuck them in my food processor to chop up properly.
+I usually roughly chop the tomatoes to separate the fleshy sides from the core and chuck them in my food processor to chop up properly.

-After five minutes, add the salt and cook the tomatoes five-ten minutes more until the tomatoes have broken down.
+After five minutes, add the salt and cook the tomatoes five-ten minutes more, or until the tomatoes have broken down.

-Next, add the water and the canned puréed tomatoes.
+Next, add the water and the canned crushed tomatoes.
 Note that this is NOT the same as tomato purée/ tomato concentrate, which is the thick concentrated tomato sauce that looks more like ketchup and is a deep red.

-If you can’t find any canned puréed tomatoes, you can substitute it with some good passata (preferably one without added herbs).
+If you can’t find any canned crushed tomatoes, you can substitute it with some good passata (preferably one without added herbs).

-You can also use canned chopped tomatoes and whizz them up in the blender, or as a last resort, fresh tomato purée (it won’t have the same depth).
+You can also use canned chopped tomatoes and whizz them up in the blender, or as a last resort, freshly pureed tomatoes (it won’t have the same depth).

 Make sure the heat is set to medium and simmer for 15 minutes.
 It is likely that you will get some of those apocalyptic splashes, seeking to destroy your clean countertop and backsplash, so I suggest partially covering the pot with a lid.

-(But don’t cover it too much or you won’t let all the moisture out and the sauce won’t reduce properly)
+(But don’t cover it too much or you won’t let all any moisture out and the sauce won’t reduce properly)

 Once the sauce is thick enough to your liking, take it off the heat.
 Toss the pasta with the sauce and chopped basil leaves.
 If desired you can also add a little of the pasta cooking water to loosen the sauce and help it “cling” to the pasta more easily.

 Serve with plenty of nutritional yeast, vegan parmesan (I love Violife) or a regular parmesan (rennet-free if you’re vegetarian), and lashings of freshly ground black pepper.

-If you’re not going to eat the sauce straight away, then store it separately to the pasta or it will thicken and make the pasta a little gummy.
+If you’re not going to eat the sauce straight away, then store it separately from the pasta or it will thicken and make the pasta a little gummy.